Is Lanolin Vegan?

 • Chewing gum

-Vegan Alternatives to Lanolin
+Vegan alternatives to Lanolin

 If you're avoiding lanolin, look for these plant-based alternatives instead: